 As a truck accident victim, you face an uphill battle of recovering just compensation.
 Trucking companies have massive legal teams whose sole responsibility is to settle legal claims for as little as possible.
-Gain leverage in settlement negotiation by acquiring the legal services of a seasoned Southwest Kansas 18-wheeler truck accident lawyer with The Law Office of Joseph T. Welsh.
+Gain leverage in settlement negotiation by acquiring the legal services of a seasoned Southwest Kansas 18-wheeler truck accident lawyer with Joseph T. Welsh, Attorney at Law.

 All truckers must obtain a commercial driver’s license (CDL).
 This license permits the operation of 18-wheelers and other big rigs; however, all truck drivers must operate their vehicles with the regulations of the Federal Motor Carrier Safety Administration (FMCSA) and those of their respective trucking companies.
 One of the most vital of those regulations is the Hours of Service (HOS).

 Per federal law, truckers are limited to working only 14 consecutive hours, of which they can only drive 11 hours after being off duty for at least 10 hours.
 Drivers regularly violate the HOS and doctor their driving logs to swindle governing entities into believing they are operating within the set time constraints.
 While they see this as a harmless way to squeeze in a few extra hours on the road, it puts all fellow commuters in the path of danger.

 Drowsy driving, distracted driving, speeding, and reckless driving are all risky behaviors that cause accidents.
 As a result, numerous types of damaging accidents can occur.
 Some of the most common 18-wheeler accidents include:

 - Head-on collisions

 - Rollover accidents

 - Rear-end collisions